Enter the cumulative incidence rates of the exposed and non-exposed groups into the calculator to determine the risk difference.

 Risk Difference Definition

-A risk difference is the total difference between the incidence rates of a group of people exposed to a disease when compared to those not exposed, usually considered the control group.
+A risk difference is a total difference between the incidence rates of a group of people exposed to disease when compared to those not exposed, usually considered the control group.

 Risk Difference Example